 There are numerous co-curricular activities offered in Mathematics.

 We enter our able Mathematicians for the UKMT Maths Challenges, with Year 6, 7 and 8 taking the Junior Challenge, Year 9, 10 and 11 taking the Intermediate Challenge and Year 12 and 13 taking the Senior Challenge.
 Those students performing well nationally qualify for the follow on rounds, recently we have had students qualify for the British Maths Olympiad qualifier rounds.
 As well as the individual challenges we enter teams for the regional UKMT Team Challenges.
 The team challenge is prepared for during lunchtime practice sessions with the whole squad.

-Over the past three years we have had numerous students attend the Wessex Maths Masterclasses run by the University of Bath.
+Over the past three years we have had numerous pupils attend the Wessex Maths Masterclasses run by the University of Bath.
 Students have looked at topics such as Fractals, Primes, Regular Polyhedra and Binary Numbers to name a few.

-During the last few years we have had a number of students attend the SmallPeice Trust residential enrichment courses.
+During the last few years we have had a number of pupils attend the SmallPeice Trust residential enrichment courses.
 The most recent course that was attended by four of our Year 9 students was at Exeter University looking at Robotic Engineering.